 David F. Ruccio is Professor of Economics at the University of Notre Dame and a former editor of the journal Rethinking Marxism.
 Among his recent books is Development and Globalization: A Marxian Class Analysis.

-Susan M. Ryan is Associate Professor and Vice Chair of English at the University of Louisville.
-She is completing a book project titled The Moral Economies of American Authorship.
+Susan M. Ryan is Professor of English at the University of Louisville.
+She is the author of The Moral Economies of American Authorship: Reputation, Scandal, and the Nineteenth-Century Literary Marketplace and The Grammar of Good Intentions: Race and the Antebellum Culture of Benevolence.

 Jentery Sayers is Assistant Professor of English and Director of the Maker Lab in the Humanities at the University of Victoria.
 His work has appeared in American Literature, Digital Studies, e-Media Studies, Computational Culture, The New Work of Composing, the International Journal of Learning and Media, Victorian Review, and Kairos: Rhetoric, Technology, and Pedagogy, among others.

-Caroline Chung Simpson is Associate Professor of English at the University of Washington–Seattle.
-She is the author of An Absent Presence: Japanese Americans in Postwar American Culture, 1945–1960 and is currently working on a book about Asian women in the American South.
+Caroline Chung Simpson is Associate Professor of English at the University of Washington-Seattle.
+She is the author of An Absent Presence: Japanese Americans in Postwar American Culture, 1945-1960 and is currently working on a collection of essays about queer and Asian immigrant cultures in the South.

-Nikhil Pal Singh is Associate Professor of Social and Cultural Analysis and History at New York University.
-He is the author of Black Is a Country: Race and the Unfinished Struggle for Democracy and editor of Climbin’ Jacob’s Ladder: The Black Freedom Movement Writings of Jack O’Dell.
+Nikhil Pal Singh is Professor of Social and Cultural Analysis and History at New York University.
+He is the author of Race and America’s Long War and Black Is a Country: Race and the Unfinished Struggle for Democracy.

 Stephanie Smallwood is Dio Richardson Professor and Associate Professor in the Department of History at the University of Washington-Seattle.
 She is the author of Saltwater Slavery: A Middle Passage from Africa to American Diaspora.